Air Transport World

+The publication was cited by news organizations and academic books for its coverage in aviation industry.

 Air Transport World

 The publication tracks and analyzes global airline operations, market conditions, the regulatory and environment developments, government affairs, global alliances, airline ticket distribution, management strategy, financials, airports and routes, aircraft and engines, the supply chain and related issues.

 Editors select the winners of the annual ATW Airline Industry Achievement Awards based on nominees' operational and financial performance, customer service, safety record, innovation, labor relations and executive leadership.

 The publication is known for its editorials and stances on commercial aviation issues such as liberalization, safe operations of unmanned aerial vehicles in commercial airspace, common sense consumer regulation, fair trade practices for airlines, and fair government fees and taxes on airlines.

-The current Editor-in-Chief, Karen Walker, joined the publication in 2011.
+The current editor-in-chief, Karen Walker, joined the publication in 2011.
 Previous chief editors include Perry Flint and J.A.
 Donoghue.